Lotfi A. Zadeh

 - IEEE Medal of Honor, IEEE Education Medal, IEEE Richard W. Hamming Medal, IEEE Centennial Medal

 After the family moved across the Soviet border to Iran, Zadeh studied at Alborz College, an American Presbyterian Missionary School in Teheran, and later at the University of Teheran, from which he received the B.S. degree in Electrical Engineering in 1942.

 During World War II, he sold good to the American Army, earning enough money to continue his education in the United States.
 He traveled to the United States in 1944 and entered the Massachusetts Institute of Technology, to pursue graduate studies, and received the S.M. degree in Electrical Engineering in 1946.
 Subsequently, he joined the faculty of Columbia University as an instructor in Electrical Engineering, where he earned the Ph.D. degree in 1949 and was appointed assistant professor in 1950.
 He was promoted to Assistant Professor in 1950, Associate Professor in 1953, and Professor in 1957.
 In 1956, he was a member of the Institute of Advanced Study, Princeton, N.J.

-In 1959, Dr. Zadeh left Columbia University to join the faculty of Electrical Engineering Department at the University of California, Berkeley.
-He was named Chairman of the department in 1963.
-During his five-year tenure as Chairman, the name of the department was changed to Electrical Engineering and Computer Science.
-Dr. Zadeh became Professor Emeritus in 1991 and continues to do teaching and research at Berkeley in his capacity as Director of the Berkeley Initiative in Soft Computing.
+In 1959, Zadeh left Columbia University to join the faculty of Electrical Engineering Department at the University of California, Berkeley.
+He was named chair of the department in 1963.
+During his five-year tenure as chair, the name of the department was changed to Electrical Engineering and Computer Science.
+Zadeh became Professor Emeritus in 1991 and continued teaching and researching at Berkeley in his capacity as Director of the Berkeley Initiative in Soft Computing.

-In 1965, Dr. Zadeh authored his seminal paper on fuzzy sets.
+In 1965, Zadeh authored his seminal paper on fuzzy sets.
 This landmark paper initiated a new direction which, over the past three decades, has led to a vast literature and a rapidly growing number of applications ranging from consumer products to subway trains and decision-support systems.
 In the future, the impact of fuzzy set theory-or fuzzy logic, as it is commonly referred to today-is likely to be felt not only in the realm of products and manufacturing, but also in the basic sciences, and especially in mathematics, physics and chemistry.